 Enjoying this article?
 Check out my recent post if you’re curious about the cost of Annapurna base camp trek and my guide to trekking the Manaslu Circuit.

-Everest Trek Packing
+Everest Base Camp Trek Tips- Packing

-The first and foremost tip when it comes to packing is not to pack more than 10 kg in your backpack, including the water.
+The first and foremost tip when it comes to packing is do not pack more than 10 kg in your backpack, including the water.
 Packing is one of the hardest about the trek.
-Don’t underestimate the complexity of the decision of what to bring and what to leave behind.
+Don’t underestimate the complexity of the decision what to bring and what to leave behind.
 Don’t pack last minute and give yourself some time to think about which are the things you will need the most.
 This is related to the…

-Duration Of The Trek
+Duration Of The Mount Everest Base Camp Trek

 The trek usually takes 14 days.
 You should give yourself 4-5 days to adjust to the altitude and get over the jet lag.
 There are some other less frequented treks that take longer, such as the Jiri Trek, Tsum Valley Trek or Nar Phu Valley Trek.
 If you’re doing these trips, you can spend a few extra days in the beautiful mountain villages below Lukla and perhaps take a few detours to visit Gokyo Lakes or Chukung.
 If you decide to do this, the whole trip will last a lot more than two weeks.
+After reading all this information, you must be wondering…

 When I fly to Nepal, my go-to choice is always Qatar Airways.
 They always have huge discounts on flights to Kathmandu and by using my link you can get up to 20% off on your flight to Kathmandu.